baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 **NOTE**:

 - The official Dockerfile is offered for multi-stage builds.
-If you need to build the relevant image yourself, The version of docker you installed should be above 17.05.
+If you need to build the relevant image yourself, The version of `Docker` you installed should be above 17.05.
-- The production environment can run the image using a lower version of docker, which is currently tested to a minimum usable version of 12.0.
+- The production environment can run the image using a lower version of `Docker`, which is currently tested to a minimum usable version of 12.0.
-- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of docker lower than 18.09.2 has some security implications.
+- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of `Docker` lower than 18.09.2 has some security implications.
 It is recommended to install/update the docker to 18.09.2 and above.

 Can be installed by the following command(Suitable for linux-like systems, [Supported Platforms](./Support-platforms.md)):